 Paul Hersey and Kenneth Blanchard have developed a situational leadership theory that has attracted considerable attention.
-Hersey and Blanchard's theory is based on the notion that the most effective leadership style varies according to the level of readiness of the followers and the demands of the situation.
+Hersey and Blanchard's theory is based on the notion that the the demands of the situation.
 Their model uses two dimensions-task behaviour and relationship behaviour.
 These dimensions are similar to the classification used in the leadership models developed by the Ohio State researchers and in the Managerial Grid.
 Hersey and Blanchard argue that an effective leader is one who can both diagnose the demands of the situation and the level of readiness of the followers, and choose a leadership style that is appropriate.
 Their theory is based on the relationship of these factors: